How To Increase Site Traffic and Revenues With The Best Online Sales Process 👩🏼💻

-However, especially for new customers, getting over that trust barrier can be tricky.
+However, getting over that trust barrier can be tricky, especially for new customers.
 For B2B companies, trust is traditionally built face-to-face during meetings.
 Despite the many advantages of online selling, this is one area that falls short.

 Customers more or less have to rely on what your website tells them.
 However, they also often pick up information based on impressions too.